Holmwood Health CentreTel: 0118 981 4166

 You can apply for online access by visiting either surgery with proof of your identity.

 Once you've created an account you will be able to use the on-line services of the practice.
 You will be able to book routine appointments with a doctor and order repeat medication.
-You can also view your repeat medication list, any allergies or immunisations that we have recorded for you, view a summary of your coded clinical record and clinical correspondence.
+You can also view your repeat medication list, any allergies or immunisations that we have recorded for you, test results and a summary of your coded clinical record.

 If you need to book a longer appointment or an appointment for a special purpose, such as a medical or with the Practice Nurse, please telephone the surgery as these cannot be booked online.